ka1amita/project/README.md

-# Fox Dining Project
+# DevOps Project

-For this project you will build a (simple) restaurant management and billing system.
+For this project you will build a (simple) application with user management and perform various Dev - Ops activities with it.

+You can check sample project to get inspiration for your application:

 See [PROJECT](PROJECT.md)